This post is published in Nature Research Communities. You can access it via the link.

 When an editor from Advanced Physics Research invited me to contribute to their newly launched journal, I saw an opportunity to articulate this evolving understanding.
 What emerged was a perspective that transformed my years of failure and frustration into the foundation for a new approach to computational imaging.

-As my understanding deepened, I noticed a troubling trend in our field.
-Too many researchers were falling into what I call the reductionist trap, believing that computational imaging equals code.
-This dangerous equation—
+As my understanding deepened, I began to observe a concerning trend within our field.
+Far too many researchers were ensnared by what I term the ‘reductionist fallacy’ — the mistaken belief that computational imaging is synonymous with its underlying code.
+This perilous equation:

-Traditional microscopists learned this lesson long ago through a simple principle: when you change your sample, you must refocus your microscope.
-The physical world demands constant adaptation.
-Yet we expect static code to somehow transcend this fundamental reality.
-The painful truth is that it can’t.
-True computational imaging requires a deep understanding of both domains—not just how to write elegant algorithms, but how light actually propagates through imperfect optics, how real sensors deviate from ideal models, and how uncertainties cascade through the entire system.
+Traditional microscopists grasped this fundamental lesson centuries ago, encapsulated in a simple yet profound principle: when one alter their sample, one must invariably refocus their microscope.
+The physical world, by its very nature, demands constant adaptation.
+Yet, we often harbor the unrealistic expectation that static code can somehow transcend this fundamental reality.
+The uncomfortable truth is, it cannot.
+Genuine computational imaging necessitates a profound comprehension of both theoretical and practical domains — not merely the ability to craft elegant algorithms, but a deep understanding of how light truly propagates through imperfect optics, how real-world sensors inevitably deviate from idealized models, and how uncertainties can cascade throughout an entire system.

-Here’s where the story takes an unexpected turn.
-The very complexity that causes so much frustration might also point toward its own solution.
-The inseparable nature of system and code in computational imaging actually provides a natural protection for intellectual property.
-Unlike pure software that can be easily copied and deployed anywhere, computational imaging solutions remain tied to their birthplace.
-The most elegant algorithm becomes merely decorative without the specific optical design it was created for, the precise calibration procedures that make it sing, the deep understanding of physical constraints that guided every line of code.
-In a way, this protects years of hard-won knowledge—you cannot simply steal the code and expect it to work.
+Herein lies an unexpected twist.
+The very complexity that often engenders such frustration might, paradoxically, offer a path toward its own resolution.
+The inherent inseparability of system and code in computational imaging actually provides a natural safeguard for intellectual property.
+Unlike pure software, which can be effortlessly copied and deployed universally, computational imaging solutions remain inextricably linked to their origin.
+The most exquisitely designed algorithm becomes merely an aesthetic embellishment without the specific optical design it was conceived for, the precise calibration procedures that enable its optimal function, and the profound understanding of physical constraints that informed every line of its development.
+In a sense, this intrinsic connection protects years of hard-won knowledge—one cannot simply acquire the code and expect it to perform as intended.

-But what if we could change this fundamental limitation?
-Imagine those same researchers who once hurled accusations being able to deploy imaging systems that automatically adapt to their specific setup.
-Picture code that isn’t static instructions but a living system that teaches itself how to work in each unique physical context.
-This transformation would turn computational imaging’s apparent weakness—its dependence on physical specifics—into its greatest strength.
-Instead of requiring every user to master both optics and computation, imaging systems could observe their own behavior, quantify their own uncertainties, and optimize themselves for whatever reality they encounter.
-The same algorithm that fails catastrophically in traditional approaches could discover how to succeed in any reasonable physical setup.
-It would democratize access to advanced imaging techniques, allowing researchers to focus on their scientific questions rather than wrestling with system-specific implementations.
+But what if we could fundamentally transform this limitation?
+Imagine those same researchers, who once leveled accusations of irreplicability, now empowered to deploy imaging systems that automatically adapt to their unique laboratory setups.
+Picture code that transcends static instructions, evolving into a living system capable of learning and optimizing its performance within each distinct physical context.
+This paradigm shift would transmute computational imaging’s apparent vulnerability—its dependence on physical specifics—into its most formidable strength.
+Instead of demanding that every user master both the intricacies of optics and the complexities of computation, future imaging systems could autonomously observe their own behavior, quantify their inherent uncertainties, and self-optimize for whatever real-world conditions they encounter.
+The very algorithm that might catastrophically fail in traditional, rigid approaches could, through this adaptive intelligence, discover how to succeed in virtually any reasonable physical configuration.
+This would profoundly democratize access to advanced imaging techniques, liberating researchers to concentrate on their core scientific inquiries rather than grappling with system-specific implementations.

-My years of struggle had taught me this lesson viscerally.
-Every misaligned component that ruined a day’s work, every measurement that defied simulation, every algorithm that worked perfectly in theory but failed in practice—each was teaching me that the physical world refuses to be contained in our neat computational models.
-The uncertainties I encountered weren’t bugs in the system but features of reality itself.
-Now I see that differentiable imaging could transform this hard-won understanding into systems that spare others from enduring the same painful learning process, creating a future where computational imaging truly serves all who need it.
+My own years of arduous struggle had indelibly etched this lesson into my understanding.
+Every misaligned component that sabotaged a day’s work, every measurement that stubbornly defied simulation, every algorithm that functioned flawlessly in theory but faltered in practice — each served as a visceral reminder that the physical world steadfastly refuses to be neatly confined within our pristine computational models.
+The uncertainties I repeatedly encountered were not flaws in the system, but rather inherent features of reality itself.
+I now recognize that differentiable imaging possesses the transformative potential to convert this hard-won understanding into robust systems that can spare others from enduring the same arduous learning process, thereby forging a future where computational imaging truly serves the needs of all who seek its power.

 The path forward crystallized as I continued developing differentiable holography and began to see its broader implications.
 Differentiable programming wasn’t just about optimizing neural networks—it was about creating a language that could describe both physical and computational processes in a unified framework.
 This realization sparked the broader vision of differentiable imaging.